Thoracic Outlet Syndrome

 - Pins /needles/numbness sensations into the elbow, hand and/or fingers.

-- Nagging ache into your shoulder, shoulder blade, elbow, wrist and/or hand.
+- Nagging ache into the shoulder, shoulder blade, elbow, wrist and/or hand.

-- Deep pain in your chest which is often confused with the pains of a heart attack.
+- Deep pain in the chest which is often confused with the pains of a heart attack if on the left chest.

-- Sharp-shooting sensations into your shoulder blade, shoulder, elbow and/or hand.
+- Sharp-shooting sensations into the shoulder blade, shoulder, elbow and/or hand.

-- Weakness into your hands, with a tendency to drop things.
+- Weakness in the hands, with a tendency to drop things.

 Artery Compression Symptoms: